telerik/blazor-docs/components/dropdownlist/events.md

 ## OnRead

-You can use the [`OnRead` event]({%slug common-features-data-binding-onread%}) to provide data to the component according to some custom logic and according to the current user input and/or scroll position (for [virtualization]({%slug dropdownlist-virtualization%})).
+You can use the [`OnRead` event]({%slug common-features-data-binding-onread%}) to provide data to the component based on custom logic and the current user input and/or scroll position (when using [virtualization]({%slug dropdownlist-virtualization%})).
 The event fires when:

 * The component initializes.
 * The user [filters]({%slug components/dropdownlist/filter%}).